ICICI Bank Ltd Launches New 'Money2India' Website and Mobile Application to Enhance Customer Experience

 The information contained in this document is not intended to nor should it be construed to represent that ICICI Bank provides any products or services in any jurisdiction where it is not licensed or registered or authorised to do so.
 The information provided herein is not intended nor should it be construed to represent that ICICI Bank is soliciting.
 The information provided herein is not intended for distribution to, or use by, any person in any jurisdiction where such distribution or use would be contrary to law or regulation.
 ICICI Bank and the "I man" logo are the trademarks and property of ICICI Bank.

-Canada: The overseas products and services are not the products and services of ICICI Bank Canada.
-The products and services are not eligible for or covered by deposit insurance of the Canada Deposit Insurance Corporation ("CDIC").
+Singapore: The products and services mentioned herein are not the products and services of ICICI Bank Limited, Singapore Branch and not, therefore, regulated by the Monetary Authority of Singapore (MAS).
+The products and services are not subject to Singapore laws and are not eligible for or covered by Deposit Insurance Act 2005 of Singapore or the Singapore Deposit Insurance Corporation (SDIC).